PodcastFillers/PodcastFillers.github.io/_pages/overview.md

 ## Download

-PodcastFillers dataset is hosted at Zenodo, to unzip the split compressed files, please use the following command line:
+PodcastFillers dataset is hosted at Zenodo.

+To unzip the split compressed files, for Mac/Linux users: please use the following command line:
 ```
 zip -FF PodcastFillers.zip --out PodcastFillers-full.zip
 unzip PodcastFillers-full.zip
 ```

+For Windows users, simply unzip `PodcastFillers.zip` with WinRAR.

 **The download link is available at**: [zenodo](https://zenodo.org/record/6609215#.Ys3IwZPMK3I)